-- ii.
-If the applicant chooses to proceed to a Supplemental Screening Analysis results meeting and modifications that obviate the need for CESIR are not identified and agreed to, the applicant shall notify the utility, within ten (10) business days of the meeting, of their intention to proceed to a full CESIR or withdraw the application.
-If the applicant fails to notify the utility of their decision within thirty (30) Business Days of notification of the Supplemental Screening Analysis results, the application shall be removed from the queue and no further action on the part of the utility is required. - iii.
-If the applicant and the utility are unable to identify or agree to modifications that enable the applicant to pass either the Initial or Supplemental Screening Analysis or if the applicant chooses at any time in the above process to proceed directly to a CESIR, the utility shall provide the applicant with an estimate of costs associated with the completion of the CESIR within five (5) Business Days of the final notification to/from the applicant.
-The applicant shall notify the utility within ten (10) business days of receiving this cost estimate of their intention to proceed to a full CESIR and move on to Step 5 or to withdraw their application.
+- If the applicant chooses to proceed to a Supplemental Screening Analysis results ii. meeting and modifications that obviate the need for a CESIR are not identified and agreed to, the applicant shall notify the utility, within ten (10) Business Days of the meeting, of their intention to proceed to a full CESIR or withdraw the application.
+If the applicant fails to notify the utility of their decision by this deadline, the application shall be removed from the queue and no further action on the part of the utility is required. - iii.
+If the applicant decides to proceed to a CESIR after the Supplemental Screening Analysis results meeting, or if the applicant chooses at any time in the above process to proceed directly to a CESIR, the utility shall provide a cost estimate for the CESIR, if not already provided with preliminary analysis results, within five (5) Business Days of a request from the applicant.
+If the applicant opts to proceed to a full CESIR, the utility shall provide an invoice for the CESIR fee to the applicant within ten (10) Business Days of receipt of the applicant's notification.
+The applicant shall have ten (10) Business Days from receipt of the invoice to pay the fee.
+If the applicant fails to meet the payment deadline, the application shall be removed from the queue and no further action on the part of the utility is required.

-If Interconnection Facilities or Distribution Upgrades are required to interconnect a proposed system that passes the relevant screens, the utility shall provide the applicant with a non-binding cost estimate for the Interconnection Facilities or Distribution Upgrades within fifteen (15) Cancelled effective 04/02/2021.

-Business Days of the Preliminary or Supplemental Screening Analysis.
+If Interconnection Facilities or Distribution Upgrades are required to interconnect a proposed system that passes the relevant screens, the utility shall provide the applicant with a non-binding cost estimate for the Interconnection Facilities or Distribution Upgrades within fifteen (15) Business Days of the Preliminary or Supplemental Screening Analysis.
 The applicant will pay the cost estimate as provided in Section D.